SmithCollege/smithcollege-csc210-sp25-a2-caesar-cipher-A2-CaesarCipher-1/README.md

 What was your favorite part of this assignment?

+Hayley: My favorite part of the assignment was working with the group to figure out how we should code the cipher.

 What was most challenging about this assignment?

+Hayley: The most challenging part for me was understanding how the shift in indeces work in the cipher and how gradle works.

 General comments on your experience with this assignment:

+Hayley: This assignment was difficult to understand at first but over time it made more sense to me, and gave me a good idea of how arrays work.